jordaniza/keras_to_azure/README.md

 The numpy array should have shape (None, None, Number_of_categories) as the CNN is a Fully Convolutional Network and can take variable input shapes.

+# model.hdf5

+Model trained using tensorflow.keras Sequential CNN.
+The Model is a Fully Convolutional Network trained on Google Colab.

+the app and example python files reference the model using a relative path.
+If saving the model to a separate directory as the python files make sure to amend the directory.

 # example_payload.py

 Used for testing Flask and Docker implementations locally.
 Uses the request library to send POST requests of randomised data to whatever URL.